masonturpin/socviz/socviz.md

     ## #   pubhealth_sd <dbl>, roads_sd <dbl>, cerebvas_sd <dbl>,
     ## #   assault_sd <dbl>, external_sd <dbl>, txp_pop_sd <dbl>, n <int>

-Here's a couple versions of the Cleveland dotplots made using this data.
+Here are a couple versions of the Cleveland dotplots made using this data.
 A note about the second plot: when usings the "scales" attribute in "facet\_wrap", your "coord\_flip()" will not be respected!
 I had to use "free\_y" to get the countries to not repeat, but that is actually the x-axis.
 Notably, this is different from how Kieran Healy makes the plot, and I now see why he avoided using coord\_flip() in conjunction with facet\_wrap.
 You're really just asking for trouble at that point.

 ``` r
 p <- ggplot(by_country, aes(x = reorder(country, donors_mean), y = donors_mean, color = consent_law)) + theme_minimal()